-Power Incline Adjustment — Like a treadmill you can incline the stride on the ProFormSmart Strider 735.
-I’m personally addicted to the incline feature on my elliptical and use it religiously.
+Power Incline Adjustment — Like a treadmill you can incline the stride on the ProForm Smart Strider 735.
+The incline feature on your elliptical can be seriously addictive (in a good way!)
 It serves two purposes.
 First, it allows you to get a heart pounding cardio workout.
 Crank it up and you will be sweating bullets in no time.
 In addition, when you adjust the incline you are able to target different muscle groups, like glutes, quads and calves.
 On the other hand, with a fixed stride you are limited on what lower body muscles you tone.

 The incline feature is based on a patent from Precor.
 There are a number of ellipticals with the ability to incline, but what makes this design unique is when you raise the incline you maintain a true elliptical motion.
 Other brands, in order to get around the patent, end up distorting the elliptical motion.
 This results in a less efficient workout that can cause strain to your joints.
 (Note: Many ellipticals at this price have manual incline adjustment.)

 In addition, you can map routes on Google Maps and the elliptical will simulate the incline by adjusting the resistance.
 There are slots on the console for a laptop, which then allows you to view your progress on Google Maps.
-I’ve used this feature and traveled down my local streets, viewing familiar sites in my neighborhood.
+We’ve used this feature and traveled down my local streets, viewing familiar sites in my neighborhood.
 There is an additional charge for iFit Live.

-Folding Mechanism — You can fold the ProForm Smart Strider 735 into an upright position thus freeing up space when not in use.
+Folding Mechanism — You can fold the ProForm Smart Strider 695 into an upright position thus freeing up space when not in use.

-Oversized, Cushioned & Adjustable Foot Pedals — Being oversized you can better position your foot to your comfort zone.
+Oversized, Cushioned & Adjustable Foot Pedals — Being oversized, you can better position your foot to your comfort zone.
 Being cushioned the pedal better absorbs impact.
 Being adjustable you can angle the pedal to reduce foot lift.

 18″ Stride Length — A comfortable stride length for average height individual.